 Every day, people throw away tons of plastic “stuff” — cups, plates, bags, containers, forks, knives, straws, spoons and more.
 All of this waste not only clogs our landfills, trashes our parks, and litters our streets, but it also washes into our rivers and oceans, where it can harm wildlife.
 It’s time to move beyond single-use plastic, by getting rid of the most harmful waste, and stopping the use of things we truly don’t need.

-- WashPIRG supports policies that eliminate unnecessary single-use plastics.
+- CALPIRG supports policies that eliminate single-use plastic packaging and foodware

 Right to Repair

 When our stuff breaks, it means more cost to consumers, and also means more waste.
-Americans dispose of 416,000 cell phones per day, and only 15 to 20 percent of electronic waste is recycled.
+Californians dispose of approximately 46,000 cell phones per day, and only 15 to 20 percent of electronic waste is recycled.
 The goal of our Right to Repair campaign is to give every consumer and small business access to the parts, tools and service information they need to repair products so we can keep things in use and reduce waste.

-- Washington should adopt “right to repair” reforms, which would allow consumers and small businesses to fix their devices in order to reduce waste and save money.
+- California should adopt “right to repair” reforms, which would allow consumers and small businesses to fix their property and devices in order to reduce waste and save money.

 Safe and Healthy Homes

 Burning fossil fuels in our homes and businesses is responsible for at least 9 percent of all US emissions and can pollute the air we breathe inside and outside of our buildings.
-Despite the threat this poses to our planet and our health, three out of every four American homes still directly burn fossil fuels for heating, hot water, or to run appliances.
-WashPIRG supports:
+Despite the threat this poses to our planet and our health, three out of every four American homes still directly burn fossil fuels for heating, hot water or to run appliances.

-- Warning labels to inform consumers of the health and safety risks of gas appliances
+- CALPIRG supports warning labels to inform consumers of the health and safety risks of gas appliances.

-- Ending subsidies for new gas hook-ups and instead investing in incentives for electrification to help the public move away from dangerous fossil fuels in our homes.
+- CALPIRG supports ending subsidies for new gas hook-ups and instead investing in incentives for electrification to help the public move away from dangerous fossil fuels in our homes.